Free template: Add a new shareholder to an Estonian company online

 However, we have another good tip here.
 You can insert a range instead of a specific number so we’ve suggested ‘€2,500 to €10,000’ in our example, which you can see in yellow.
 This will enable you to repeat this share issuing process in future by adding a new shareholder without having to submit the changed articles to the Business Register again.

 That’s all you need.
-You can then log into the Estonian Business Register here to amend your share capital and submit these two separate documents.
+You can then log into the Estonian Business Register to amend your share capital and submit the shareholder resolution document.

 We’d love to hear your feedback, especially from anyone who has tried this method using our advice.
 We are constantly learning and updating our advice too and there’s always a possibility that decisions can be changed or two different judges could make different decisions.

-You didn’t even have to learn Estonian this time, but you could try doing that online here if you wanted!
+You didn’t even have to learn Estonian this time, but you could try doing that on Estonian language e-course if you wanted!
 It’s considered to be one of the most difficult languages for English speakers.
 There are 14 cases!
 However, we also have no sex and no future (as part of our grammar, we mean).

 We first advise you to read this article, which explains in detail about this method for adding a new shareholder for an Estonian company, including alternative options.